Welcome to the 6-Steps guide for making some of life's more challenging decisions.

 Providers may be pressured to do more than is appropriate because they and/or the settings in which they work profit from the visits, procedures, and drugs that are used.

-Some providers follow the treaditional aggressive treatment model out of habit and do not adapt their protocols to modern thinking that leads to fewer, more targeted procedures that have empirically supported outcomes.
+Not all providers follow newer protocols that lead to fewer, more targeted procedures that have empirically supported outcomes.

 Some end-of-life treatments help prolong a life that patients consider worth living.
 But many of the treatments delay natural death and burden patients with great pain, stress, complications, and cost.
 This can condemn them to live in a condition that they regard as worse than death, and deny them the merciful and peaceful end of their lives they hoped to experience.